 Alternatively, this husky-sled tour introduces you to the dogs, then takes you out onto the snow for a ride, before stopping for a warm drink and snack round the campfire at a traditional Sami yurt.
 And if you’re lucky you may get to see the northern lights during your trip too.

 Stockholm always looks good, but if you manage to visit when the snow is falling, it’s Christmas-card pretty.
 The cobbled lanes of Gamla Stan (the Old Town) seem to glow a little brighter in late December, with cosy cafés and restaurants welcoming a happy mix of tourists and locals.

 From late November until just before Christmas Eve, stalls selling Christmassy bits and bobs set up on Stortorget, the Old Town’s main square.

-For a more traditional Christmas vibe with lots of handmade gifts and sweets for sale, head to the Christmas market at Skansen, which usually puts on live music and has fun activities for young kids.
+For a more traditional Christmas vibe with lots of handmade gifts and sweets for sale, head to the Christmas market at Skansen, with coloured lights, festive decorations and fun activities for young kids.
 There’s a good chance you’ll be able to meet some reindeer here, too.